 Liberal Arts and Sciences invites applications for a Lecturer

-position to start August 1, 2022.
+position to start August of 2023.
 We are seeking someone who can

-teach in the area of biopsychology or neuroscience, broadly
+teach in the area of Biopsychology/Neuroscience, broadly defined.

-defined.
-This may include courses in Biopsychology, Drugs and
+This may include courses in Biopsychology, Drugs and Behavior,

-Psychology.
-The ability to teach other generalist courses (e.g.,
+The ability to teach other generalist courses (e.g., Introduction

-plus.
-As the second-largest major in the College, we are seeking a
+the second-largest major in the College, we are seeking a colleague

-colleague with demonstrated excellence in teaching and a commitment
+with demonstrated excellence in teaching and a commitment to

 A Master's degree from an accredited college/university in

-Psychology is required.
-Candidates with a Ph.D. and/or prior
+connections to Biopsychology is required.
+Candidates with a Ph.D.

 Mercer University is a private university distinguished by its